-The electrical systems fitted to your vehicle incorporates equipment and electronic devices which are adequately protected by fuses and other forms of electrical protection to minimise any risk of overheating or damage to components of the vehicle.
-To prevent the risk of fire or noxious fumes resulting from incorrect electrical modifications or the fitting of additional equipment, modifications or additions should only be made by a competent auto electrician, so that vehicle wiring is not overloaded and any additional equipment is positioned with adequate wiring and fuses.
+WARNING: The electrical systems fitted to your vehicle incorporates equipment and electronic devices which are adequately protected by fuses and other forms of electrical protection to minimise any risk of overheating or damage to components of the vehicle.
+To prevent the risk of fire or noxious fumes resulting from incorrect electrical modifications or the fitting of additional equipment, modifications or additions should only be made by a competent and suitably qualified auto electrician, so that vehicle wiring is not overloaded and any additional equipment is positioned with adequate wiring and fuses.
+LTI Vehicles accepts no responsibility for any damage caused by incorrectly installed additional equipment.